smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 I am not trying to persuade you to switch from OneNote to plain files like I did.
 But if you do want to, these ideas might make the switch easier for you.

+## Notebooks, Sections, and Pages

+I think of a git repo as the equivalent of a OneNote notebook.
+OneNote sections can be replicated with directories, nested aribrarily deep.
+A markdown file is the equivalent of a OneNote page.
+I don't know what to say about OneNote sub-pages: they are an odd concept.
+You can get more or less the same effect with an additional directory level.

 ## Text Formatting

 I get the formatting I need from [markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).